 BikeMarshals.ie is also working with event organisers to improve the planning, preparation and execution of events, using experience gained from large and small events alike.
 For example, helping event organisers with decisions on types and levels of support, radio communications and traffic management.

 BikeMarshals.ie riders receive nominal expenses per event for costs incurred in providing marshalling support (primarily relating to fuel).
 Only nominal expenses are allowed and this is a condition of our insurance.

 BikeMarshals.ie riders receive their Emergency Response Skills (ERS) training from “First Bike On Scene".
 Check out www.bikerstraining.com for more details.

-Six members of BikeMarshals.ie assisted the recent "Cycle Against Suicide" in May 2015.
+Six members of BikeMarshals.ie assisted "Cycle Against Suicide" in May 2015.
 Pictured with Jim Breen and a fellow cyclist are BikeMarshals.ie members Kevin Cooper and Graham MacMahon, with Mizen Head in the background.